• Skip to content

 2. Endogenous biosynthesis: This occurs when the body itself synthesizes additional carnitine.
 About 25 percent of our carnitine requirement is typically synthesized inside our bodies (from the two amino acids just mentioned: lysine and methionine).

-Unfortunately, people with Hashimoto’s may have impairments in their body’s ability to synthesize carnitine due to:
+Unfortunately, I have found people with Hashimoto’s may have impairments in their body’s ability to synthesize carnitine due to:

-• Multiple nutrient deficiencies (beyond carnitine): Other “cofactors” (additional nutrients needed to support our body in making carnitine) can also be lacking in those with Hashimoto’s, including having adequate amounts of iron (iron deficiency with or without anemia is a common issue for people with Hashimoto’s, and it is thought that low iron may contribute to the low levels of carnitine found in most pregnant women) (11), vitamin B3 (niacin), vitamin B6, and vitamin C. (12) All of these cofactors are needed for the synthesis of adequate levels of carnitine.
+- Multiple nutrient deficiencies (beyond carnitine): Other “cofactors” (additional nutrients needed to support our body in making carnitine) can also be lacking in those with Hashimoto’s, including having adequate amounts of iron (iron deficiency with or without anemia is a common issue for people with Hashimoto’s, and it is thought that low iron may contribute to the low levels of carnitine found in most pregnant women), vitamin B3 (niacin), vitamin B6, and vitamin C. All of these cofactors are needed for the synthesis of adequate levels of carnitine.
 I see deficiencies in these nutrients in many of my clients, and they are well-known deficiencies in those with Hashimoto’s.
-Zinc is another nutrient that many people are deficient in, that is tied to thyroid health, carnitine and healthy energy levels.
-(13)
+Another nutrient that’s crucial for adequate carnitine levels, thyroid health, and energy levels is zinc.
+[12]

-• Insufficient stomach acid: This can affect the nutrient absorption of all of the above needed cofactors, as well as carnitine itself, and low stomach acid is very commonly found with Hashimoto’s.
+- Insufficient stomach acid: This can affect the nutrient absorption of all of the above cofactors, as well as carnitine itself, and low stomach acid is very commonly found with Hashimoto’s.

-• Other root causes of Hashimoto’s (chronic stress, heavy metal toxicity, blood sugar imbalances) have been shown to negatively affect mitochondrial health.
+- Other root causes of Hashimoto’s: Chronic stress, heavy metal toxicity, and blood sugar imbalances have been shown to negatively affect mitochondrial health.
 Carnitine supplementation has been found to have positive effects in improving these issues.
-(14, 15)
+[14]

-• Epstein-Barr Virus and other Herpes Viruses: Epstein-Barr and other Herpes viruses, which I have often found as “precursors” to Hashimoto’s and autoimmune disease in my clients’ health timelines, can lead to a depletion of Lysine, one of the key amino acids required for the body to produce carnitine.
+- Epstein-Barr virus (EBV) and other herpes viruses: Epstein-Barr and other herpes viruses, which I have often found as “precursors” to Hashimoto’s and autoimmune disease in my clients’ health timelines, can lead to a depletion of lysine, one of the key amino acids required for the body to produce carnitine.
 These types of infections impact the immune system and can become triggers for autoimmunity; they can also disrupt ongoing metabolic processes.
-Research has found that some people do not fully recover from EBV infections but continue to experience ongoing chronic fatigue.
+Research has found that some people do not fully recover from EBV infections and continue to experience ongoing chronic fatigue.
 In these individuals, there were actual changes found in their gene expression relating to fatty acid metabolism (including carnitine acetyltransferase) and mitochondrial dysfunction.
+[18]

-3. Impaired reabsorption: There is the natural process by which carnitine is retained and recycled in the body, versus being lost in the urine.
-Carnitine is reabsorbed by the kidneys, and typical carnitine excretion in urine is normally low.
+- Impaired reabsorption: There is the natural process by which carnitine is retained and recycled in the body, versus being lost in the urine.
+Carnitine is reabsorbed by the kidneys, and typically carnitine excretion in urine is low.
 The exception to that is found, however, in many disease states (including hyper- and hypo-thyroid states), as well as in conditions relating to specific types of diets (high-fat, high-protein, and low-carb).
-Renal reabsorption can also be low in certain health states such as pregnancy, excess body fat, and chronic fatigue syndrome.
+[19] Renal reabsorption can also be low in certain health states such as pregnancy, having excess body fat, and chronic fatigue syndrome.

 Because of the importance of mitochondria to our metabolic health, researchers have long looked at carnitine levels in people with a wide variety of metabolic disease conditions, including thyroid disease (both Hashimoto’s and Graves’ disease).